Figure53/QLabKit.objc/README.md

 # QLabKit

 QLabKit is an Objective-C library for controlling QLab over the new OSC API introduced in QLab 3.
+It runs on OS X (10.7+) and iOS (6.0+).

 ## Installation